 However you're handling things, we're here for you.

-During this challenging time, it's vital that we look after our mental health.
-Whether you’re struggling with feelings of isolation and need to speak to someone, or if you just want some tips on how to stay active and maintain your mental health, we can support you.
+As the coronavirus situation continually changes, it's vital that we look after our mental health.
+Many of us are finding this time challenging, but if you’re struggling with feelings of isolation and need to speak to someone, or want some tips on how to stay active and maintain your mental health, we can support you.

-In an hour-long session, which will be on offer until June 2021, with a counsellor, you will have space to share feelings, explore coping strategies and any further support needs.
-The session will address some of the feelings created by the current situation including anxiety and distress and help you recognise that accepting you have these feelings is a positive step.
+In an hour-long call with a counsellor, you will have space to share feelings, explore coping strategies and any further support needs you may have.
+The session will address some of the feelings created by the recent situation, including anxiety and distress, and help you recognise that accepting you have these feelings is a positive step.